MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 On a separate PC, follow these steps:

-1. Download and install the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703).
-The Surface IT Toolkit contains the [UEFI Configurator](/surface/surface-it-toolkit-uefi-config) tool, formerly only available as a separate install.
+1. Download the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703).
+The Surface IT Toolkit contains the [Surface UEFI Configurator](/surface/surface-it-toolkit-uefi-config) tool, formerly only available as a separate install.
+2. Go to [Get started with Surface IT Toolkit](surface/surface-it-toolkit#get-started-with-surface-it-toolkit) and follow the installation instructions.
 2. Download the [Surface Hub 2S drivers and firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974).
 You'll use this file when you install the new operating system.

 ### Prepare the SEMM certificate